phvietan/shadeless-lib/README.md

 # ShadelessQL library

-A library to communicate with shadeless DB
+A library to communicate with Shadeless DB

 ## Examples: